AFRICA

 a) Turnover thresholds

-Transactions must meet both the following combined and individual turnover thresholds:
+Transactions must meet all the following combined and individual turnover thresholds (all three must be met concurrently):

-2. the combined value of assets located in Costa Rica of all parties (including seller) involved in the transaction is equal or greater than USD 23,410,000.
+2. That either the combined gross sales or the combined value of the productive assets in Costa Rica of all parties involved in the merger (including the seller) have reached, during the previous fiscal period, amounts equal to or greater than 30,000 base salaries (approx. USD 27 million.).

 b) Market share thresholds